Google Data Studio offers everything a marketer dreams of in an executive dashboard.

 And before you know it, you’ll be building something like this:

-But before you begin, you should already have an active idea about the audience you’re preparing it for, the purpose of the dashboard, and what kind of data should be available there.
+But before you begin, you should already have an active idea about the audience you’re preparing it for, the purpose of the dashboard, and what data should be available there.

 For our purposes, we’ll keep it pretty general and use the Google Demo account to pull Analytics info.